drdrang/drtwoot/README.markdown

 # Introduction #

 Dr. Twoot is a significant fork of [Peter Krantz's Twoot][1], a customizable Twitter "web app" that sits on your hard disk instead of in the cloud.
 The code comprises HTML, CSS, and JavaScript ([jQuery][2]) files that are turned into a site-specific browser (SSB) application on the Macintosh through [Fluid][3].
-The main advantage of using Dr. Twoot over an SSB pointed at twitter.com is that Dr. Twoot updates automatically.
+The main advantages of using Dr. Twoot over an SSB pointed at twitter.com are:

+1. Dr. Twoot updates automatically;
+2. Dr. Twoot intermixes your tweets, tweets from your friends, and mentions of you (tweets containing "@yourname")--even if those mentions come from people you don't follow.

 # Installation #